oznogon/gattaibushido-public/rules/06_appendices.md

 This results in a similar deck structure as the Core Rules, with four fewer Ace-like cards but four more Joker-like cards.

 **A Special Note on Pacing:** Using this deck of cards has a chance of drastically increasing the game's pace and danger level.
 We've provided a set of alternate options for using the new "Draw 4 Wild" cards in your game, which you should consider before using the Ichi Deck.
-You may wish to simply exclude these special cards, as their presence doubles the occurrence rate of Jokers and thus potentially doubles the rate at which the Escalation track progresses.
+You may wish to simply exclude these special cards, as their presence doubles the occurrence rate of Jokers and thus potentially doubles the rate at which the Crisis track progresses.

 ### Card Suits